 Developmental congenital spondylolisthesis, or dysplastic, is an inherited condition.
 In these cases, patients were born with a vertebral bone that tends to slip forward; the result of this mutation is an increase in the risk of developing this condition.
 Common areas where this occurs are in the lumbar spine L-5 and sacrum S-1 area, as labeled by the diagram above.
 Even though the condition is present since birth, oftentimes it is not noticed until well into adolescence or adulthood.

 Acquired Isthmic spondylolisthesis is the most common type of defect, causing small hairline stress fractures of the bone.
 It is usually located in the part of the vertebra called the pars interarticularis, and is caused by recurring impact, strain, injury, and damage.
 It is further subdivided into Type A and Type B.

 - Type II A

-This form of Type II spondylisthesis consists of micro-fractures and complete fractures of the pars interarticularis bone.
-This is produced by overuse and overarching of the body, as seen in activities such as gymnastics, football and weightlifting.
+This form of Type II spondylolisthesis consists of micro-fractures and complete fractures of the pars interarticularis bone.
+This is produced by overuse and overarching of the body, as seen in activities such as gymnastics, football, and weightlifting.
 In addition, ordinary household activities may cause stress on the spine, such as when lifting heavy objects.